 3. What can we do to improve your experience?

-Also, don’t forget to ask a follow-up question ‘What is the reasons for your grade?’.
+Also, don’t forget to ask a follow-up question ‘What are the reasons for your grade?’.
 You’ll find out what causes problems and what visitors like the most.

 Don’t just guess what to do to improve the experience of your visitors.
 Instead, collect their ideas and consider implementing those popular ones.